ndrsn/zotero-classify-articles/README.md

 ## Notes

-Due to Zotero's handling of tags, executing the plugin's classification while having an open tag window will likely cause your system to run out of memory.
-Keep the tag window closed and nobody gets hurt.
-This really should be fixed, but it involves tampering with Zotero's internals.

 The code was written to meet a deadline, and so could stand to be improved in many ways.
+Please contribute if you can.

 ## Credits